-The MBO for Employees23 is a formalised incentive system that provides for the possible payment - based on gross annual remuneration - of an incentive, if necessary, against the achievement of qualitative and quantitative corporate and individual objectives.
+The MBO for Employees19 is a formalised incentive system that provides for the possible payment - based on gross annual remuneration - of an incentive, if necessary, against the achievement of qualitative and quantitative corporate and individual objectives.
 The mix between quantitative and qualitative objectives is appropriately balanced according to the roles and responsibilities of the entitled Employees.
 The MBO provides retention mechanisms for all Employees, that is, the payment subject to the existence of the employment relationship.

-As a general rule, for Employees a length of service of at least 6 months in the relevant financial year is required, as well as presence in the Group - not during the notice period and not pending disciplinary proceedings which then end in dismissal - at the time of payment of the MBO (in any case, after three years of deferral the beneficiary shall accrue the right to payment of the subsequent deferred portions regardless of the termination of employment).
+As a general rule, for Employees a length of service of at least 6 months in the relevant financial year is required, as well as presence in the Group - not during the notice period and not pending disciplinary proceedings which then end in dismissal - at the time of payment of the MBO (in any case, after three years of deferment the beneficiary shall accrue the right to payment of the subsequent deferred portions regardless of the termination of employment).

-In any case, the amount paid as MBO may not exceed 100% of the Fixed Remuneration (excluding Benefits) for the year in question.
+In any case, the amount paid as MBO may not exceed 100% of the Fixed Remuneration